The Bill Cowan Barr Smith Library Fellowship

 - Acknowledge the Bill Cowan Barr Smith Library Fellowship in their published results and/or PhD acknowledgements.

 Applications must be received on the Fellowship Application form, which also requires the applicant to arrange a confidential academic reference.

-Applications open on the 1st of October of the current year, and close on the 10th of December of the current year.
+Applications open on 25 October of the current year, and close on 20 December of the current year.